Greater Boston Eruv Corporation

 How much money did you raise?

-We tried to raise the money the first year that would cover two things:
+We tried to raise the money in advance of the first year that would cover two things:

 • The first year of maintenance costs (estimated at $18,000)

-In fact, we did not raise the $88,000.
-We raised several thousands of dollars less.
-As a result, sometime in the autumn months in 1993, we ran out of money and had to start fundraising for the end of 1993 and all of 1994 right then and there.
-After a few years, we balanced things out and now launch our fundraising campaign each December (usually by the 10th of the month) and try to raise all the funds for the succeeding year between December and February (of the following year, i.e. in about 3 months).
+We did not raise the $88,000.
+We raised several thousand dollars less.
+As a result, sometime in the autumn of 1993, we ran out of money and had to start fundraising for the end of 1993 and all of 1994 immediately.
+After a few years, we balanced things out and now launch our fundraising campaign between late November and early December and try to raise all the funds for the succeeding year by March of the following year.

-The reality is we collect most of the money by March and then perodically send out reminders every three months during the rest of the year to all those who have not responded and that we know still live in the community.
+We often collect most of the money by March and then have to send out reminders over the next three months (extending until June) to all those who have not responded and who we know still live in the community.

-Getting names and addresses for people who move into the community so that we can approach them to "help out" is a continuing challenge.
+Obtaining names and addresses for individuals who move into the community, so that we can approach them to solicit their contributions, is a continuing challenge.
+Over the years, we have transitioned away from paper envelope mailing to email and social media postings to notify supporters of our annual campaign.

 How did you raise the money?